nedbat/coveragepy/doc/excluding.rst

 Note that when using the ``exclude_lines`` option in a configuration file, you are taking control of the entire list of regexes, so you need to re-specify the default "pragma: no cover" match if you still want it to apply.

+A similar pragma, "no partial", can be used to tailor branch coverage measurement.
+See :ref:`branch` for details.

 Excluding source files